ctrohin/jstream/README.md

 ### v2025.5.1
 - Added [eventing](#eventing) framework
 - Added [annotations](#annotations) biolerplate code reduction decorators
+- Added `resolve_all` and `resolve` decorators for the injection mechanism, which will try to inject all type hinted fields of a class.
 ### v2025.4.2
 Added new scheduler module with the following functionality:
 - *schedule_periodic* decorator for functions that need to be executed at a given time interval